hkravtsov/hla/README.md

 N: number of Replica Nodes

 If the equation is R+W>N then consistency is maintained but is still subject to latency overhead.
-If it is R+W ≤ N latency is reduced but it is possible to retrieve responses from asynchronous updates which could lead to inconsistencies of the data.
-With this bound in place the system will either sacrifice a little more consistency or a little more latency for the other and is really trying to achieve a best effort of both properties.
+If it is R+W ≤ N latency is reduced, but it is possible to retrieve responses from asynchronous updates which could lead to inconsistencies of the data.
+With this bound in place the system will either sacrifice a little more consistency or a little more latency for the other and is really trying to achieve the best effort of both properties.

 ### 4.2.2.
 Architectural proposal